gelkouh/spatial-economics/README.md

 # spatial-economics
 The home of all code for the Oeconomica Spatial Economics cohort for 2019–2020.
-Note: the final paper is in the `docs` folder.
+Note: a rough draft of the final paper is in the `docs` folder.

 # Data managment and setting up your R project
 All data used in this project will be kept in a shared Google Drive folder.
 Please make sure you sync this Google Drive folder (`Spatial Economics Cohort (Shared Folder)`) to your computer.